MobilityData/gtfs.org/docs/schedule/examples/flex.md

 - Weekdays:
   - 8:00 AM - 5:00 PM
-  - 6:15 AM – 5:45 PM (New Ulm Only)
+  - 6:15 AM – 5:45 PM (New Ulm zone only)
-- Sunday: 8:00 AM - Noon (New Ulm Only)
+- Sunday: 8:00 AM - Noon (New Ulm zone only)

-The New Ulm city zone is included within the Brown County zone.
-To avoid the "zone overlap constraint" issue, Heartland Express can be defined with four trips:
+The New Ulm city zone is contained within the Brown County zone.
+To avoid the ["zone overlap constraint"](/schedule/examples/flex/#zone-overlap-constraint) issue, Heartland Express can be defined with four trips:

-- Service in New Ulm from 6:15 AM to 8:00 AM on weekdays.
+- Service in New Ulm zone from 6:15 AM to 8:00 AM on weekdays.
 - County-wide service from 8:00 AM to 5:00 PM on weekdays.
-- Service in New Ulm from 5:00 PM to 5:45 PM on weekdays.
+- Service in New Ulm zone from 5:00 PM to 5:45 PM on weekdays.
-- Service in New Ulm from 8:00 AM to 12:00 PM on Sundays.
+- Service in New Ulm zone from 8:00 AM to 12:00 PM on Sundays.

 [**trips.txt**](../../reference/#tripstxt)